 Procedures for managing allegations that do not meet the harms threshold (also known as 'low-level concerns') are not covered in this policy.
+The school's Low-level Safeguarding Concerns Policy outlines the procedures for dealing with allegations that do not meet the harms threshold.

 Low-level concerns will not be viewed as insignificant, but as any concerns that do not meet the harms threshold set out above.
 A low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that: